'S Wonderful!

 'S Wonderful! is a 1956 album by Ray Conniff, his orchestra and (wordless) chorus.
 It was his first album released under his name.
-The album was produced completely in Mono by Mitch Miller at Columbia Records' 30th Street Studios in New York City.
+The album was produced completely in mono by Mitch Miller at Columbia Records' 30th Street Studios in New York City.
+The album became a hit and Conniff recorded three more albums in a similar style.

+Overview

+With S' Wonderful, Conniff "combined a chorus of four men and four women with a traditional big band mix of 18 instruments".
+The success of the album's format resulted in Conniff continuing the pattern over a number of subsequent albums (each starting with "'S" in its title), recording them in a similar style.

+Chart performance

+The album reached No. 11 on the Billboard Best Selling Pop Albums chart and No. 12 on the Cash Box pop albums chart, where it remained on the chart for 38 weeks.
+The title track, a recording of "'S Wonderful", was released as a single and peaked at No. 73 on the Billboard Top 100 singles chart.

 Critical reception

-The Allmusic review by William Ruhlmann gave the album 4.5 stars stating "Conniff updated the big band sound to the '50s, retaining its danceable tempos and building upon the unison section innovations of Glenn Miller...Employing standards with familiar melodies, the imaginativeness of his work became all the more noticeable."
+AllMusic rated the album 4.5 stars while its review by William Ruhlmann stated, "Conniff updated the big band sound to the '50s, retaining its danceable tempos and building upon the unison section innovations of Glenn Miller...Employing standards with familiar melodies, the imaginativeness of his work became all the more noticeable."

 Track listing

 Recording dates

 Recording dates based on Ray Conniff's diaries: